bem22/CV/cv.md

 <!--What I love-->
 Hobbies
 -------
 >In my free time I try to master soldering and create IoT projects.
 I also enjoy computer games, especially the competitive ones, such as League of Legends and FIFA.
-Early mornings start with a 4k run and evenings normally end with a good book.
+Early mornings start with a 4k run and evenings normally end with training in the gym.
 <!--Body End -->